tc39/how-we-work/terminology.md

 ### Definition

-The idea that when differing perspectives come into conflict, our decisions ought to prioritize them in the following order:
+The idea that when differing perspectives come into conflict, our decisions ought to prioritize them in the following (descending) order:

 1. End users
 2. JavaScript authors
 3. JavaScript engine implementers